aws-amplify/docs/docs/sdk/auth/fragments/android/hosted-ui.md

   </activity>
   ```

-2. If you previously setup HostedUI for versions between 2.18.0 and 2.23.0, then the only required change is to replace `CustomTabsRedirectActivity` with the updated version from mobile client package.
+2. If you previously setup HostedUI for versions between 2.18.0 and 2.23.0, then the only required change is to replace `com.amazonaws.mobileconnectors.cognitoauth.activities.CustomTabsRedirectActivity` with the updated version (`com.amazonaws.mobile.client.activities.HostedUIRedirectActivity`).
 You are no longer required to call the method `AWSMobileClient#handleAuthResponse(Intent)` in your app.

 </amplify-block>
 <amplify-block name="Version 2.18.0 - 2.23.0">